Facts about dark eye circles

 What Causes Dark Circles Under the Eyes?

 What causes dark circles?
 Some of the most common reasons include allergies and hay fever.
 If you’re allergic to something in the air, either generally or in a particular season, you could end up with dark circles and puffy eyes.
 Dark circles from allergies happen when your immune system has a reaction to an unwanted substance.
 Mayo Clinic states allergies and hay fever can be a cause of dark circles, I agree.
 (1) It can cause some inflammation, which can lead to dark circles.
 If you have Atopic dermatitis or eczema there’s an increased chance in experiencing dark circles.

-Dark circles under eyes also have a hereditary factor.
+Dark circles under the eye do indeed have a hereditary factor.
 If your parents have this issue, there’s a good chance that you’ll end up with a dark circle’s genetic problem.
-According to research, this issue begins in childhood for some individuals.
+NCBI/NIH research shows this trait begins to exhibit in childhood.
 (2)

 Can Dark Circles Go Away on Their Own?

-Dark circles can go away on their own in some cases, but it depends on the cause of the condition.
-If the circles are from an allergy and you’re no longer around the allergen, they may go away.
+Dark circles can go away on their own in some cases, however, that depends on the cause.
 (3)

 Dark Circles Treatment at Home

-- Cold Compress – Cold compress is a dark circle’s natural remedy which tends to work extremely well.
-This is because of the dilation of the blood vessels under your eyes, which is partly to blame for your dark circles.
-Take a cold compress, wrap it in a towel, and lay in against your eyes for about 15 minutes.
+Cold Compress – Cold compresses are one of the quicker remedies to alleviate under eye inflammation and discoloration.
+The cold dilates blood vessels.
+Take a cold compress, wrap it in a towel, and lay it against your eyes for about 15 minutes.
 You can do this twice a day.

-- Green or Black Tea Bags – This is one of the best dark circles under eye remedies that you can do at home.
-Tea bags applied to the eyes can be moderately effective and worth a shot because it contains caffeine, which can constrict the blood vessels under the eyes and improve circulation.
+Green or Black Tea Bags – This is one of the best dark circles under eye remedies that you can do at home.
+Tea bags applied to the eyes can be moderately effective and worth a shot because it contains caffeine.
+It constricts the blood vessels, thus increasing blood flow.
 Make some hot tea, then remove the tea bags and wait until they reach room temperature.
 Place them under your eyes for 15-30 minutes.
 If you do this twice a week, it should make a significant impact.